Milan Mačvan: Post-playing career

-On 6 August 2020, the Partizan announced that they had hired Mačvan as sports advisor for the club president.
-In Novembre 2020, he left his post in Partizan.
+On 6 August 2020, the KK Partizan announced that they had hired Mačvan as a sporting advisor to the club president.
+In November 2020, he left his KK Partizan post.

 Mačvan has been producing hazelnuts since 2016, then cherries, and then entered the world of tillage.

+Political career

+Mačvan is aligned with the ruling populist Serbian Progressive Party (SNS) and was elected to the Šabac City Assembly following the 2023 local elections.
+On 19 January 2024, Mačvan was elected deputy mayor of Šabac.

 Personal life

 Mačvan was born in Vukovar, into an ethnic Serb family.
-At three years of age (1992–93) he left Vukovar (which was struck by war) for Serbia with his family, living in Novi Sad with his mother for a period.
-At six years of age he returned briefly to Vukovar, where he started playing basketball for KK Vukovar.
+At three years of age (1992–93), together with his family, he left the war-stricken Vukovar for Serbia, living in Novi Sad with his mother for a period.
+At six years of age, he returned briefly to Vukovar, where he started playing organized basketball with KK Vukovar.
 The family then moved to Bačka Palanka in northern Serbia.

-His family has the slava (feast day) of Miholjdan (St. Kyrijak Otshelnik) 12 October, and he has said that he believes in God and goes to church.
+His family has the slava (feast day) of Miholjdan (St. Cyriacus the Anchorite) 12 October, and he has said that he believes in God and goes to church.
 He has a younger sister, Jelena (born 1995), who briefly played volleyball.